junwatu/recipe-nutritional-analysis/blog/README.md

 ## Getting Started

-### Requirements

-To build this project, you need the following:
+To build this project, you need these following steps:

-- A Wolfram Cloud Account
-- Node.js
-- GridDB
-- OpenAI

 ### Setting Up Wolfram Cloud Account

-1. Sign up for a Wolfram Cloud account.
+[Sign up](https://www.wolframcloud.com) for a Wolfram Cloud account.
+You will need Wolfram to calculate recipe nutrition using the [NutritionReport](https://resources.wolframcloud.com/FunctionRepository/resources/NutritionReport) function.
-2. Obtain your API key from the Wolfram Developer Portal.

 ### Installing Node.js